Indiana Jones Epic Stunt Spectacular!: 2020 labor dispute

 When Walt Disney World reopened in July 2020 following the COVID-19 shutdown, all stage shows such as Finding Nemo – The Musical, Beauty and the Beast: Live on Stage, Festival of the Lion King, and the Indiana Jones Epic Stunt Spectacular! had remained closed due to a dispute between the Actors' Equity Association and Walt Disney World over allowing performers to wear face masks and providing regular testing.

-Merchandise

-The Indiana Jones show has two merchandise stores which sell Indiana Jones merchandise and apparel.
-The truck-shaped merchandise store is located at the attraction's exit, while the much larger Indiana Jones Adventure Outpost is located nearby, past the Prime Time Café.